TheOdinProject/curriculum/web_development_101/installations/text_editors.md

 As a reminder, if you're using a **virtual machine**, you should install your text editor of choice **on your VM**.
 You're welcome to also install it on your host (i.e., your Windows main OS), but you'll want to be sure that you have this critical tool inside your VM.

-### Opening VSCode from the Command Line

-On Windows and Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.

-#### MacOS Users:

-MacOS can do this too, but you need to set it up.
-After installing VSCode, launch it any way you're comfortable with.
-Once it's running, open the Command palette with `CMD + Shift + P`.
-In the little dialog that appears, type `shell command`.
-One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
-Select that option, and restart the terminal if you have it open.

-##### Regarding Security Warning:

-A message may show, warning the user that VSCode is not trusted software.
-This is an expected message.
-VSCode can be trusted, therefore it is safe to ignore this warning.

-#### WSL Users:

-Although you just installed Ubuntu on your computer, you should still install the Windows version of the code editor you choose.
-You will edit the files in your Projects directory with the code editor, and WSL will be able to read these files.
-If you are using VSCode, be sure to install the *"Remote - WSL"* extension when prompted.
-This extension will allow you to directly access your Linux files.
-Once installed, select the green icon in the lower left corner to connect to WSL.

 ### Additional Set Up: Live Server Extension for VSCode

 An extension is a program that is meant to enhance your experience by modifying the capabilities of a software.